open3e/open3e/README.md

     -raw, --raw             return raw data for all dids -w WRITE, --write WRITE
                             write did, e.g. -w 396=D601 (raw data only!)
-    -t TIMESTEP, --timestep TIMESTEP
+    -f77, --forcesid77      force the use of serive 0x77 for writing of a did -t TIMESTEP, --timestep TIMESTEP
                             read continuous with delay in s
     -m MQTT, --mqtt MQTT  publish to server, e.g. 192.168.0.1:1883:topicname